mhmtszr/Node.js-RabbitMQ-Helper/README.md

 # Node.js-RabbitMQ-Helper

-Example send email usage of RabbitMQ on Node.js.
+Example sending emails usage of RabbitMQ on Node.js.

 ### Install RabbitMQ from Docker